Nikolai Lukin: Biography

 Lukin was born in the village of Kuskovo in the Spasskaya volost of the Moscow Governorate (now within the city of Moscow) into the family of an elementary school teacher.
-A cousin of Nikolai Bukharin, Lukin's sister, Nadezhda Mikhailovna (1887–1940), was Bukharin's first wife.
+Lukin was a cousin of Nikolai Bukharin; Lukin's sister, Nadezhda Mikhailovna (1887–1940), was Bukharin's first wife.

 He graduated with a gold medal from the 2nd Moscow Gymnasium and entered the historical and philological faculty of Moscow University (1903).

 Lukin was a member of the Revolution of 1905–1907.
 In 1906 he became a member of the Moscow Committee of the Russian Social Democratic Labor Party.
 In 1907 he was arrested and after four months of imprisonment he was exiled to Yaroslavl.

 At the end of 1908, he returned to Moscow and was restored at the university, from which he graduated in 1909 with a first degree diploma.
 His graduation work, "The Fall of the Gironde", carried out under the direction of Robert Wipper, was awarded a faculty prize.
 At the request of Wipper he was left at the Department of General History to prepare for the professorship.
-He was appointed Private Associate Professor in the same place (1916).
+He was appointed Privatdozent (associate professor) in the same place in 1916.
+Many years later, Wipper recalled of him: "It was interesting and useful to deal with him (Lukin).
+He read a lot, appreciated the sources, plunged into their analysis ...
+He enthusiastically and fruitfully explored the French Revolution.
+His thesis 'The Fall of the Gironde' was fresh, original."

 From 1915, he taught at Moscow University.

 He was a participant in the 1917 Revolution, when he joined the group of "Left Communists".

 From March 1918 he was an employee of Pravda.